The Top 3 Signs Your Transmission is in Trouble

 While a transmission repair isn’t cheap, costing you anywhere from $1200-$4000 on average, addressing issues early could be what saves you from the $4000 to $8000 price tag of a total transmission overhaul.
 We all hate bad news and unexpected costs, but an inconvenient $200 seal replacement could be quite the gift if it keeps that bill from hitting four digits.

-So just what is your transmission?
 Simply put, while a car’s engine converts chemical energy (fuel) into mechanical energy or power in the form of crankshaft rotation, the transmission utilizes gears to distribute and apply the power generated by your engine.
 In other words, the transmission converts rotating power into the torque and speed combination needed to move your vehicle.
 Your transmission, or gear box if that helps, is constantly balancing and converting high engine speeds to match lower wheel speeds.

 Such a crucial system is monitored by several sensors that will relay any problems back to your vehicle’s CPU.
 This is the reason you should have your car checked immediately if your check engine light comes on.